Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 ## 10. Flash the Firmware

 Plug the NodeMCU back into USB.
 Make sure the device shows up under the Arduino IDE's `Tools -> Port` menu and it's selected.
-Refer to the [environment setup](/getting-started/losant-iot-dev-kits/environment-setup#configure-device-usb-port) for instructions on properly configuring the device port.
+Refer to the <a href="/getting-started/losant-iot-dev-kits/environment-setup#configure-device-usb-port" target="_blank">environment setup</a> for instructions on properly configuring the device port.

 With the Arduino IDE, use the `File -> Open` menu to navigate to where you downloaded and extracted the builder kit source code and open the file `workshop/workshop.ino`.
 Edit the following variables at the top of the file.